 Due to their double coat, it is often considered that Teacup Pomeranians would be heavy shedders.
 People often develop misconceptions about dogs with double coats.
 They think that a dog that has a double coat sheds twice as much as a dog with a single coat.
 However, the reality is the smooth-coated dog will shed a small amount of hair each and every day, while a double-coated dog breed like the Pomeranian only sheds on a seasonal basis.

 A Teacup Pomeranian sheds its coat but quite contrary to the popular belief, it is not a heavy shedder.
 A Teacup Pomeranian sheds its coat less than an average shedder.
-In daily routine, you would certainly find the Teacup Pomeranian shedding around the house but it would never be excessive.
+In your daily routine, you would certainly find the Teacup Pomeranian shedding around the house but it would never be excessive.

 Shedding can be found on the floor, in the bed where you just cuddled with your dog, on the couch in the living room, and on the curtains.
 However, shedding can also get attached to your clothes and it sometimes gets difficult to remove it because of the nature of the fabric.